 If police know that their actions are often seen publicly and still act out their aggressions, isn’t this proof that more psychological screening is needed before certain individuals are hired to “protect” our public?

-If you or a loved one was a victim of police brutality, contact The Deratany Firm immediately for a free consultation.
+If you or a loved one was a victim of police brutality, contact Deratany & Kosner immediately for a free consultation.
 Call 800-529-7285 or contact us online.